 Things to consider before you start grounding your solar panels

 As expected, grounding a solar PV array isn’t for everyone.
 In this aspect, there are some requirements you need to meet first.
 Otherwise, you risk failing the first inspection.
-Here are some tips on how to deal with this task effortlessly:

 Read your permit plans